Bicalutamide

 Dose adjustments

-No dosage adjustment necessary for renal impairment (eMC §4.2).
+No dosage adjustment is necessary for patients with renal impairment (eMC §4.2; the US label agrees).

 Dose auto-extracted from UK Summary of Product Characteristics (SPC) via the eMC; US FDA prescribing information (openFDA / DailyMed) — cross-check; US labelling may differ from UK — not yet clinician-verified.
 Always confirm against the product SmPC and your local formulary before prescribing.